rktrlng/avrm/avrm-setup/README.md

 Usage
 -----

-Run 'setup -a' to install all prerequisites (AVR toolchain, cmake, minicom, autoconf, bison, flex etcetera).
+Run './setup -a' to install all prerequisites (AVR toolchain, cmake, minicom, autoconf, bison, flex etcetera).

-Run 'setup -p' to patch the Arduino IDE so it recognizes your board.
+Run './setup -p' to patch the Arduino IDE so it recognizes your board.

-Run 'setup -c' to compile and install avrdude from source, or 'setup -b' to install a precompiled avrdude-6.1 with 'linuxgpio' enabled, config file (avrdude.conf) and man file (avrdude.1.gz) to the right places.
+Run './setup -c' to compile and install avrdude from source, or 'setup -b' to install a precompiled avrdude-6.1 with 'linuxgpio' enabled, config file (avrdude.conf) and man file (avrdude.1.gz) to the right places.

-Run 'setup -f' to set the fuses for the ATmega328P.
+Run './setup -f' to set the fuses for the ATmega328P.
 Do this once for every new chip.

 avrdude-6.1-linuxgpio
 ---------------------